-When you take cover under Total Care Plan Super, you are making superannuation contributions so the insurance premiums can be paid for you by the trustee of the CSRF.
+When you take cover under Total Care Plan Super, you are making superannuation contributions so the insurance premiums can be paid for you by the trustee of the FirstChoice Trust.
 To contribute to superannuation, you must be eligible to do so.

-Generally, the trustee of the CSRF can only accept contributions to the Fund in the following circumstances:
+Generally, the trustee of the FirstChoice Trust can only accept contributions to the FirstChoice Trust in the following circumstances:

-If you are: the trustee of the CSRF can accept: under 65 years compulsory employer contributions (i.e. superannuation guarantee, award) and other employer or personal contributions 65 years to under 70 years compulsory employer contributions (i.e. superannuation guarantee, award) and other employer or personal contributions if you're gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contributions were made.
-70 years to under 75 years compulsory employer contributions (i.e. award) and other employer or personal contributions you made if you are gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contributions were made.
+If you are: The trustee of the FirstChoice Trust can accept: under 65 years compulsory employer contributions (i.e. superannuation guarantee, award) and other employer or personal contributions.
+65 to 69 years compulsory employer contributions (i.e. superannuation guarantee, award) and other employer or personal contributions if you're gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contributions were made.
+70 to 74 years (includes up to 28 days after the month in which you turn 75) compulsory employer contributions (i.e. superannuation guarantee award) and other employer contributions or personal contributions you made if you're gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contributions were made.
 75 years and over compulsory employer contributions (i.e. superannuation guarantee, award).

-Transfers or rollovers from a complying super fund
+Transfers or rollovers